davidmrowe/www.rowerunning.co.uk/_posts/2025/2025-04-27-london-marathon-27-april-2025.md

   caption="When your legs fail the wheels on the bus go round and round!"
 %}

-Things were looking reasonable and at the end of 2024 and start of 2025 I began to increase my running mileage and started to work on longer runs.
+Things were looking reasonable and at the end of 2024 I began to increase my running mileage and started to work on longer runs.
 Towards the end of January I got up to 15 miles but this time my left hamstring really hurt after a run.
 I cut right back and just over two weeks later in mid-February I got Sharon to drop me off on the way to her work and I’d run the nine miles back home.
 I got to three miles and it went again.
 I walked a mile to the bus stop and got the bus home.

 This was far from ideal.